Arrest at Portland hotel nets suspect in heartless Christmas eve arson

 The suspect who slipped away is possibly armed and dangerous, and is also wanted in Portland for armed robbery.

-Police also found at a stolen car on property, and have not yet said if that’s related to the case or not.
+Police also found at a stolen car on property, and have not yet said if that’s related to the case.

 © 2018 KGW-TV